crystax/android-crew-staging/README.md

                       install the specified formula(s)
       remove name[:version|:all] ...
                       uninstall the specified formulas
+      source name[:version][:crystax_version] ...
+                      install source code for the specified formula(s) remove-source name[:version|:all] ...
-      update          update crew repository information
+                      uninstall the source code for the specified formulas update          update crew repository information
       upgrade         install most recent versions
       cleanup [-n]    uninstall old versions and clean cache

 ### list [libs|utils]

-List all available formulas, their upstream versions, crysta versions and status (installed or not).
+List all available formulas, their upstream versions, crystax versions, status (installed or not), sources status (installed or not, for libraries only).

+Aterisk (``*``) next to utility or library name means that respective release was installed.

+Word ``source`` to the right of a library data means that source code for the release was installed.

 If 'libs' or 'utils' argument was specified the command will output information only about libraries or crew utilitites respectively.

 Example:

     $ crew list
     Utilities:
-     * p7zib     9.20.1  1
      * curl        7.42.0  1
+     * libarchive  3.1.2   1
      * ruby        2.2.2   1
-       ruby      2.2.2   2
+     * xz          5.2.2   1
     Libraries:
        icu       54.1    1
        icu       54.1    2
      * icu       54.1    3
      * boost     1.57.0  1
-     * boost     1.58.0  1
+     * boost     1.58.0  1  source
        boost     1.58.0  2
      * freetype  2.5.5   1